re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Log.md

 [1]: https://ava.upuaut.net/?p=757
 [2]: https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html

+# Does the GPS have an RTC?

+* Theory: Yes, it does have an RTC.
+For it to work, it requires
+    * a GPS fix so it knows what to set the time to
+    * a constant supply of power to contineu running (i.e. a cell battery)

 # If looking into noise again, start here (may be useful for figuring out what antenna to use)